heartcombo/responders/README.md

         notice_html: "<strong>Yay!</strong> You did it!"
 ```

+### HttpCacheResponder

-* **HttpCacheResponder** - Automatically adds Last-Modified headers to API requests.
+Automatically adds Last-Modified headers to API requests.
 This
 allows clients to easily query the server if a resource changed and if the client tries
 to retrieve a resource that has not been modified, it returns not_modified status.

+### CollectionResponder

-* **CollectionResponder** - Makes your create and update action redirect to the collection on success.
+Makes your create and update action redirect to the collection on success.

 ## Configuring your own responder